mimelator/wavelength-cozy-game-sdk/docs/testing/README.md

 ## 🌟 The Goal

-**Make game creation accessible to everyone!** These testing documents help ensure that anyone - regardless of technical background - can successfully create beautiful, cozy games and understand how to turn their creativity into passive income.
+**Make game creation accessible to everyone!** These testing documents help ensure that anyone - regardless of technical background - can successfully create beautiful, cozy games.

 **Happy Testing!** 🎮✨